-Pursuant to the Market Abuse Regulation it shall be clearly stated in any press release containing Inside Information that the information being disclosed constitute Inside Information.
+Pursuant to the Market Abuse Regulation it shall be clearly stated, through a so-called MAR-label, in any press release containing Inside Information that the information being disclosed constitute Inside Information.
 The requirement is complied with if the Company states in the press release that the information is of such nature that the Company is obliged to disclose pursuant to the Market Abuse Regulation.
+This includes press releases publishing financial reports.